MicrosoftContentModerator/Microsoft.CognitiveServices.ContentModerator-Windows/README.md

 ### Build the Library
  1. Starting in the folder where you clone the repository (this folder)

- 2. In a git command line tool, type `git submodule init` (or do this through a UI)

- 3. Pull in the shared Windows code by calling `git submodule update`

- 4. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.
+ 3. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.

- 5. Double-click the Visual Studio 2015 Solution (.sln) file.
+ 4. Double-click the Visual Studio 2015 Solution (.sln) file.

- 6. Press Ctrl+Shift+B, or select `Build > Build Solution`.
+ 5. Press Ctrl+Shift+B, or select `Build > Build Solution`.

-### Run the tests
-After the build is complete, press F5 to run the sample.

-First, you must obtain a Content Moderator API subscription key by [following the instructions on our website](<https://www.microsoft.com/cognitive-services/en-us/content-moderator/documentation/quickstart>).
+You run the Unit Tests to test the Client Library.

 Microsoft will receive the images you upload and may use them to improve the Content Moderator API and related services.
 By submitting an image, you confirm you have consent from everyone in it.